federicotdn/verb/README.md

 Accept: application/json
 ```

-After the "Create a user" request has been sent at least once, the result will be stored under "new-user".
-It can then be user later at any time.
+After the "Create a user" request has been sent at least once, the result will be stored internally under "new-user".
+It can then be used later at any time.
 Sending the request again will overwrite the previous value.
 The `Verb-Store` mechanism is a bit more robust than using just `verb-last`, as sending any (unrelated) request will always set `verb-last` globally.

 ### Body Lines starting with `*`